LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 - Cloud virtual machine (VM)
 - [TPOT by TeleKom Security](https://github.com/telekom-security/tpotce)

-## Step 1: Automating Resource Deployment with Terraform
+## Automating Resource Deployment with Terraform

 To streamline the creation of Azure resources, Terraform is employed.
 The deployment process is as follows: